Contact me for a free no-obligation Google search visibility report for your website via this website*. *Terms and conditions apply.

 Here are some tips on how to identify and report your clients’ competitors’ fake online reviews relatively quickly and easily.

-1. Some review site(s) flags certain profiles as having contained suspicious reviews e.g. on Trustpilot you may see a warning like:
+1. Some review site(s) may flag certain profiles as having contained suspicious reviews e.g. on Trustpilot you used see a warning like:

 2. A large number of reviews (depends on the platform / scale & age of business scale etc) may indicate suspicious activity - but high hundreds / 1K+ on one platform might be worthy of scrutiny (hospitality / travel businesses might be the exception).
 If a business has 300 reviews on Trustpilot with only 3 on the Google Map that might be a suspicious footprint...